dgraph-io/dgraph-docs/content/dgraph-overview.md

 database query language.
 GraphQL was not created to be a database query language, but it could easily be extended as a database query language.

-The Dgraph team formed their own language based off from the foundation of GraphQL and initially termed this language GraphQL+- (GraphQL Plus Minus).
+The Dgraph team formed their own language based off the foundation of GraphQL and initially termed this language GraphQL+- (GraphQL Plus Minus).
 For simplicity and SEO improvements, GraphQL+- has since been renamed to Dgraph Query Language (DQL) as we know it today.